SH garden trail

 Soil Health

-Staff: Kevin Allison, Soil Health Specialist
+Kevin Allison, Soil Health Specialist, Marion County SWCD

 Our educational vegetable garden incorporates crop rotation, cover crops, mulching, minimal soil disturbance, nutrient management, and wildlife plantings for beneficial insects and pollinators.